Lesson 1 Images

 Text description of the Gulf Stream image.

 The image is a map displaying sea surface temperatures in the waters surrounding North America.
 The temperature gradient is represented by a vibrant color spectrum, with cooler areas in shades of blue and green and warmer areas in yellow, orange, and red.
-The Gulf Stream is highlighted with an arrow, indicating its path along the eastern coast of the United States, moving from the Gulf of Mexico towards the North Atlantic Ocean.
-This path is marked over a dark, almost black silhouette of the continent.
-The temperature legend at the bottom ranges from -1.2°C in purplish-pink to 31.7°C in dark red.
+The Gulf Stream is highlighted with an arrow, indicating the path of relatively warm water from eastern Florida north and east up the Atlantic coast.
+North America and the Caribbean islands are shaded in black.
+The temperature legend at the bottom ranges from -1.2°C in purple-pink to 31.7°C in red.
 The top section of the map includes metadata details such as the date range and the map's title.

 Credit: NOAA/NESDIS